John-R-Wallace-NOAA/rgit/README.md

      gitName <- "John-R-Wallace-NOAA"
     gitEmail <- "john.wallace@noaa.gov"

-    # Pull the file directly from GitHub to view with all comments shown and unchanged user line widths
+    # Use the function S() (for Show and/or Save) to pull the file directly from GitHub to view with all comments shown and with
-    #    (functions installed with the remotes or devtools packages have comments stripped and shortened line widths)
+    #    unchanged user line widths (functions installed with the remotes or devtools packages have comments stripped and
+    #    have shortened line widths)
     S(git, viewOnly = TRUE)

     # Pull and save 'git.R' to the working directory [getwd()]